Q: I would like to replace the raggedy crawl space vents under my home. What kind of replacement vents are best?

 - Lower relative humidity within the home during summer months

 - Potential improvement of indoor air quality

-- And if your HVAC system is in the crawl space, possible savings of up to 15 percent on heating and cooling bills
+- Possible savings of up to 15 percent on heating and cooling if your system is in the crawl space

 Vented crawl spaces are common in homes.
 They have worked well in the past, and they may continue to work well in the future.
 However, because every home is different, if you find your vented crawl space is wet, musty and not drying out, a properly closed crawl space may be a better option.

 This article was originally published in Carolina Country magazine.